robashton/look-ma-no-frameworks/README.md

 - The root presenter will call detatch and that will bubble down
 - A routing engine would be responsible for switching top level presenters

+# Some more info

-This is backbone-ish, but without backbone.
-The gist being that most of the time you don't need any of that.
+- This is backbone-ish, but without backbone.
+The gist being that most of the time you don't that

+- WRT rendering, it does things in a few different ways across the project, this is to demonstrate options
+- Obviously you'd usually render from the top level presenter to a detached fragment and then add event handlers

+- If you want two-way data binding, then you do that within a presenter with whatever library and raise domain-specific events